 Assistant Professor of Psychology

-B.A., Barnard College, Columbia University
+B.A., Barnard College, Columbia University (Psychology and Anthropology)

-M.A. and Ph.D., University of California, Los Angeles
+M.A. and Ph.D., University of California, Los Angeles (Clinical Psychology)

 I am trained as a clinical psychologist, but my research spans the social, cultural, and health psychology fields.
 Broadly speaking, my research interests are in the areas of stress, social interaction, and health and well-being in families and relationships.
 A part of my work examines links between social processes (like social support) and biological stress response systems – specifically the HPA-axis and cortisol activity – using naturalistic and experimental methods.
-In addition, one branch of my research uses a cultural framework to understand how cultural values related to how relationships are viewed and navigated impact support use, emotion processes, and social distress and functioning, with a focus on Asian American mental health.
+One branch of my research uses a cultural framework to understand how cultural values related to how relationships are viewed and navigated impact support use, emotion processes, and social distress and functioning, with a focus on Asian American mental health.

 Lau, A. S., Wang, S., Fung, J., & Namikoshi, M. (in press).
-What happens when you can't read the air?: Cultural fit and aptitude by values interactions on social anxiety.
+What happens when you can't read the air?
+Cultural fit and aptitude by values interactions on social anxiety.
 Journal of Social and Clinical Psychology.

 Wang, S., & Repetti, R. L. (2013).
 After the workday ends: How jobs impact family relationships.
 In A. L. Vangelisti (Ed.)
 The Routledge Handbook of Family Communication 2nd edition (pp. 409-423).
 New York: Routledge.